- Roadmap for reform

 - the nature and severity of the risks identified at the time of referral

-- the possible involvement of the Department for Child Protection (DCP) if changes are not made to ensure a safe home environment for the children.
+- the possible involvement of the Department for Child Protection (DCP) if changes are not made to ensure a safe home environment for the child.

 - Maintain an inquiry approach: Actively listen to the child and family about what has occurred for them and is occurring in the home.
 Learn about the family’s functioning, their strengths, protective factors and how they get through day to day.

-- Focus on the needs of the children: The first collective focus must be to the safety of the children within the home.
+- Focus on the needs of the children: The first collective focus must be on the safety of the children within the home.
 This may include the safety of their primary care giver(s).

 - Focus on the family’s strengths: The intention of the safety plan is to build on the strengths and protective measures that already exist within the family.

 Work with the child and family to develop the safety plan

 Identify the risk and safety concerns – what are we worried about?

 - Work with the child and family to define the risk and safety concerns and record these on the plan: These should be recorded in simple language so that the child, family and practitioner are all clear on the fundamental safety issues that will be worked on.
 When preparing these statements: